 The highlights

-One panel – the Flight from Egypt – has a broad view of 15th-century Vienna that includes the city fortifications, Stephansdom, and other buildings.
-This is the earliest halfway reliable record of how Vienna looked in the past.
-Hint: a little smaller with fewer rooftop jacuzzis.
+The Flight from Egypt panel offers a broad view of 15th-century Vienna that includes the city fortifications, Stephansdom, and other buildings.
+This is the earliest halfway reliable record of how Vienna looked in the past: a little smaller with far fewer rooftop jacuzzies.

-Another panel – the Visitation – features what is now Spiegelgasse, a street which branches off the cathedral square (Stephansplatz) in Vienna’s old town.
+And the Visitation features what is now Spiegelgasse, a street which branches off the cathedral square (Stephansplatz) in Vienna’s old town.

-Quite apart from the impact of viewing something of such majesty created over 550 years ago, there is delight in the detail.
+Quite apart from the impact of viewing something of such majesty created over 550 years ago, do take delight in the detail.
 In that Flight from Egypt panel, for example, a little bird sits on the wall next to Joseph.

 Other joys that piqued my interest:

-- The prelate key that belonged to Abbot Carl Fetzer (1705–1750) – the kind of key that unlocks great iron locks on mysterious vaults that contain small chests best left unopened.
+- The prelate key that belonged to Abbot Carl Fetzer (1705–1750).
+Think of the kind of key that opens great iron locks on mysterious vaults…that contain small chests best left untouched lest dark prophecies come true

-- Old books (my favourites), such as the illuminated New Testament from the 15th century or the 1563 animal encyclopedia with its drawing of what is meant to be a dromedary camel.
+- Old books (my favourites), such as the illuminated New Testament from the 15th century or the 1563 animal encyclopedia with its drawing of what is allegedly meant to be a dromedary camel

 Tickets & visitor tips

-At the time of writing, a standard adult ticket cost €8, though a Vienna Pass gets you in once for free.
+At the time of writing, a standard adult ticket cost €8, though a Vienna Pass (my review) gets you in once for free.

 How to get to the Schottenstift

-The abbey church dominates one side of the Freyung in Vienna’s centre.
-The museum entrance (actually the shop entrance) is off to the left of the church as you face it.
+The Schottenstift museum entrance (actually the shop entrance) is off to the left of the church as you face it on the Freyung square in the heart of town.

-Subway: Reach the Freyung easily by foot from Schottentor (U2 line) or Herrengasse (U3 line)
+Subway: Reach the Freyung easily by foot from the Schottentor (U2 line) or Herrengasse (U3 line) stations

 Bus/tram: The Teinfaltstraße stop on the 1A bus line is basically outside the front door of the museum.
 By tram, take the 1, D or 71 to Rathausplatz/Burgtheater or use any of the trams that stop at Schottentor (the 1, D, 71, 37, 38, 40, 41, 42, 43, 44)